Powdacious/Powdacious/README.md

   **Sylvester Stallone** - represents championing hope stories\
   **Detective Columbo** - played by Peter Falk, represents humility\
-  *  3x things these influences have in common: They're old school, they demonstrate hard work ethic, they smoke cigars 💡 -->
+  *  3x things these influences have in common: They're old school, they demonstrate hard work ethic, they smoke cigars 💡

+This Github is really just for sharing some draft projects and ideas, as I learn how to use GitHub and different types of tech stored here.

+Check out my notion page for other info [jamiepower.irish](https://jamiepower.irish/)

+-->